AutumnSaury/pypnci/README.md

 # PYPNCI

-A Python parody of Netcat's Interface
+A Python Parody of Netcat's Interface
 Made for a quiz after learning socket communication in Python

 ## Supported Features